traitecoevo/austraits/README.md

 library(austraits)
 ```

-Otherwise, for a lightweight installation where dependencies for
+For a lightweight installation where dependencies for plotting and the
-plotting and the vignettes will not be installed, use:
+vignettes will not be installed, use:

 ``` r
 remotes::install_github("traitecoevo/austraits", upgrade = "ask")